Hack-Weekly/fire-kangaroo-chat-app/README.md

 3. Make your changes in the new branch.
 4. Submit a pull request to the repository.

+> README.md edits are negligble and you can merge anytime to `master`.

 Don't forget to add the PR on our [Project Board](https://github.com/orgs/Hack-Weekly/projects/24).